LawTam/SlugHub/README.md

 - logic for an interactive course selection using algorithmically webscraped information
 - a sleek user interface using mixed digital media, and a smoothly designed user experience (Adobe XD)
 - GUI for attaining information for resources anyone who visits the UC Santa Cruz campus should know
-    - such as facility hours (dining hall, library, gym, etc)
+>    - such as facility hours (dining hall, library, gym, etc)
-    - student organizations (clubs, Greek Letter organizations, teams)
+>    - student organizations (clubs, Greek Letter organizations, teams)
+-  A GUI resource for connecting with professors to learn about labs and open positions
-- UCSC is a research I division university, meaning we are one of the most productive university in expanding human knowledge SlugHub offers a GUI resource for connecting with professors to learn about labs and open positions
+> UCSC is a research I division university, meaning we are one of the most productive university in expanding human knowledge

 # Team Members: